 All free museums and attractions to visit in California

-If you are on a budget California (United States) still has a lot to offer for you culturally, including free museums, free activities and free attractions.
+California (United States) has a lot to offer for you culturally, even if you're on a budget, including free museums, free activities and free attractions.
 200 museums and attractions in California can be visited without charge.

 Are you looking for free things to do in California?
 These are the best places to visit: